krishnapatil343/Krishna-Patil/README.md

 <img width="1119" alt="Screenshot 2024-04-06 at 10 11 02" src="https://github.com/krishnapatil343/Krishna-Patil/assets/121950565/c13a97f9-dfb4-4f89-92ac-c386b00e002d">

-:warning: The area of the polygon should not exceed 100 km2, so for very long beaches split it into multiple smaller polygons.
+:warning: The area of the polygon should not exceed 100 km2, so for very long river split it into multiple smaller polygons.

 ### 2.2 Riverline detection<a name="detection"></a>